environmentalomics/eos-db/README.md

 This assumes you want to develop the system.
 For production, follow a similar path but do it in a dedicated account and use '... setup.py install'.

-The server module requires a Python 3 environment, but this is only due to the interface with the bcrypt module and may be resolved shortly.
+The server module requires a Python 3 environment, and will fail if used with Python2.
+( TODO - see what tests actuall fail )